SantaKolosovska/SGT_JAVA2_SANTA/README.md

 Work done during Accenture She Goes Tech Java Bootcamp from October 2021 to January 2022.
-The main focus of the course was java, but we learned other things as well (web development (SpringBoot, Angular, HTML, CSS), XML, mobile development).
+The main focus of the course was java, but we learned other things as well (web development (SpringBoot, Angular, HTML, CSS, XML, JSON)).
 We started with going over basic things we already had learned in previous course and then went on to learning new material.